top of page

 Examples:

-Pronunciation is similar to how the letter “J” is pronounced in the words – Joy, Jug
+Pronunciation is similar to how the letters “CH” are pronounced in the words Check, Chock, and Chapter.

 Examples:

-English word association i s unavailable.
-Watch the video below to hear the sound.
+Chh is pronounced as “CH” but with stronger aspiration.
+English word association is unavailable.
+Watch the video on our Youtube linked above to hear the sound.

 Examples:

-Pronunciation is similar to how the letter “N” as is pronounced in the words ‘puNch”
+Pronunciation is similar to how the letters “J” is pronounced in Joy, Jug.

 Examples: